 Most fibromas remain localised, do not spread and grow slowly over time.
 They are often discovered incidentally during a skin examination or when a lump is noticed.

-Fibromas are benign and do not develop into cancer.
-Rare malignant tumours of similar tissue, such as fibrosarcomas, are separate conditions.
-Because other lumps can appear similar, any new, growing or unusual lesion should be assessed by a healthcare professional.
+Fibromas are benign and do not turn into cancer.
+They are distinct from malignant tumours of fibrous tissue, such as fibrosarcoma.
+However, because some malignant growths can initially resemble a fibroma, any new, enlarging or unusual lump should be assessed by a healthcare professional to confirm the diagnosis.

 Fibromas may develop in areas such as: